kaiorosa1/100-days-of-code/log-r6.md

 # 100 Days Of Code - Log (Round 6)

+## Day 45: July 24, 2020

+**Today's Progress**: I continued section 4 on my Node.js course.
+I worked on a mini express project implementing the some routes and handling data in Node.

+**Thoughts**: It was a good day after all but I need to step up when it comes to coding I need to become a better developer.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/nodejscomplete/commit/fd198ef3cd6b680ff7e7d42aecb92286b2ad3094)

+---

 ## Day 44: July 23, 2020

 **Today's Progress**: I finished section 3 on my Node.js course and started section 4.
 I also got back to my FP Course and continued the exercises 7-9